AIDA Cruises: As subsidiary of Carnival Corporation & plc

 associated with Seetours International.
-In 2003, P&O Princess merged with Carnival Corporation, to form Carnival Corporation & plc, the world's largest cruise holiday company.
+In 2003, P&O Princess merged with Carnival Corporation, to form Carnival Corporation, the world's largest cruise holiday company.

 The Seetours cruise business, that had been acquired by P&O, was rebranded as AIDA Cruises in 2004.

-Following the merger, executive control of AIDA Cruises was transferred to Costa Cruises Group, one of the main operating companies of Carnival Corporation & plc, with responsibility for the group's European brands.
+Following the merger, executive control of AIDA Cruises was transferred to Costa Cruises, one of the main operating companies of Carnival Corporation & plc, with responsibility for the group's European brands.
 AIDA Cruises is now one of ten brands owned by Carnival Corporation & plc, based at Miami, Florida, accounting for 6.5% of its share of revenue and has been led by President Felix Eichhorn since 1 September 2015.

 In October 2017, departed from Hamburg on the company's first World Cruise.
 After a 116-day sailing, the ship returned to Hamburg on 10 February 2018.
 The ship visited Southampton, Lisbon, Madeira, Rio de Janeiro, Ushuaia, Easter Island, Tahiti, Singapore, and the Maldives, among other destinations.
-On 8 October 2018 left Hamburg on the company's second World Cruise; the 117-day voyage visited 41 ports in 20 countries on four continents.
+On 8 October 2018, left Hamburg on the company's second World Cruise; the 117-day voyage visited 41 ports in 20 countries on four continents.
 Several of the destinations were new to the company, including South Africa, Namibia, Melbourne, Tasmania, Fiji, Samoa and New Caledonia.

 In December 2018, AIDA debuted AIDAnova, the first cruise ship to be fully powered by liquefied natural gas (LNG).
 Earlier, in May 2016, AIDAprima and AIDAsol had become the first two ships in the AIDA fleet to be simultaneously powered by LNG.
 In August 2019, AIDA signed an agreement with Corvus Energy to install battery storage systems for the electrification of their ships.
 In October 2019, AIDA announced that it would test a new fuel-cell technology for large-scale cruise ships aboard the AIDAnova as early as 2021.